wantee/wantee.github.io/source/_posts/2015-02-08-rnnlib-connectionist-temporal-classification-and-transcription-layer.markdown

 in each time-step or frame.
 This can be referred as *framewise classification*.
 [Kadous](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.67.8007&rep=rep1&type=pdf)
 extends the classification paradigm to multivariate time series, and names it as *temporal classification*.
+Mathematically, framewise classification models the distribution over output sequences of the *same* length as the input sequence, nevertheless,  temporal classification models the distribution over output sequences of *all* lengths.
 With this, we do not have to label every time step in training data set.

 Combining RNN and temporal classification, Graves proposes the *connectionist temporal classification*.